obtusecanadiangoose/macrosynth/README.md

    - I didn't see a need for sustain so I took it out to save on menu space
    - **If the notes played in the sequencer sound really plucky (and you don't want that), you have to increase the release a bit since they're only hit for a single clock cycle**
  - Wave [Saw, Square, Sine, DistSine (sine wave convolved with a noise func.), Noise]
- - Voices [1-5]
+ - Voices [1-12]
-   - works by duplicating the note when played with a random offset defined by the detune amount
+   - Works by duplicating the note when played with a random offset defined by the detune amount
    - **Synthio on the RP2040 supports a MAX of 12 notes, and each voice counts as a note**
  - DTune
-   - Detune, the amount each voice differs from each other
+   - Detune: the amount each voice differs from each other.
+Each voice is placed this amount higher or lower than the previous one.
+   - ie: voice 1 = freq, voice 2 = freq + detune\*1 (up), voice 3 = freq + -detune\*2 (down), etc

 ### 2.1 (Synth page 2)
-Same as above, but for OSC B, level is 0 by default
+Same as above, but for OSC B. Level is 0 by default

 ### 2.2 (Synth page 3)
  - Filter Type [None, Low-pass, High-pass, Band-pass]
  - Filter Frequency
- - Filter interval
+ - Filter increments
    - How many Hz the frequency is adjusted by